infumap/infumap/tools/gpu/image_extract/README.md

-# Image Tagging
+# Image Extract

-This service runs local image understanding through a `llama-server` instance.
+This service runs local image extraction through a `llama-server` instance.

 The default launcher path does three things for you: